iamDREAMO/30DayMapChallenge-2023/README.md

 ![Day_3_World_Lakes](https://github.com/iamDREAMO/My-30DayMapChallenge2023/assets/89151426/26e4ddcc-b454-4265-929b-ee086b0b8d9d)

-The ouput was the challenge was to visualize the Lakes in the world as POLYGONS both as an interactive web map and paper formats.
+The output for the challenge was to visualize the Lakes in the world (POLYGONS) both as an interactive web map and paper formats.
 Both turned out to be good but I like the web map!😍

 WebMap: https://iamdreamo.github.io/Day3Challenge/